 About the Good Neighbor’s Time Bank

-Through a PA Developmental Disabilities Council (PDDC) grant, KenCrest is pleased to announce the Good Neighbors Time Bank representing the Southeastern PA region.
+Through a PA Developmental Disabilities Council (PDDC) grant, KenCrest operates the Good Neighbors Time Bank, representing the Southeastern PA region.

-Then Good Neighbors Time Bank is an inclusive, community based initiative developed to support individuals, from all walks of life, by building social community connections that support independence, self-reliance and community-based participation opportunities.
+The Good Neighbors Time Bank is an inclusive, community-based initiative developed to support individuals from all walks of life by building social community connections that support independence, self-reliance, and community-based participation opportunities.

-The KenCrest Good Neighbors Time Bank is a non-monetary economy where members earn units or “time bank dollars” by providing goods or service.
-Time bank dollars can then be “spent” to receive goods or services from other members in the time bank.
+The KenCrest Good Neighbors Time Bank is a non-monetary economy where members earn units or “time bank dollars” by providing goods or services.
+Members can spend their time bank dollars to receive goods or services from other members in the time bank.

-One hour of service is equal to one time bank dollar.
-Most services are one time bank dollar for one hour hour of service.
-Some services, though may require longer times, thus more than one time bank dollar.
-The duration of an exchange varies and can be tailored to the needs and desires of those involved.
+One hour of service equals one time bank dollar.
+Most services equate to one time bank dollar for one hour of service.
+Some services may require longer time to complete, thus earning the member more than one time bank dollar.
+The duration of an exchange varies, depending on the needs and desires of those involved.
 A quick ride to the bank could take 30 minutes or ½ time dollar.
-Weeding a large garden could take 3 hours and would equal 3 time dollars.
+Weeding a large garden could take three hours and would equal three time bank dollars.

-There are many services and goods offered in the time bank, and the numbers are added to daily.
-Some of the services may include; sewing, cooking, weeding, planting, mulching, painting, grass cutting, kid sitting, yoga instruction, personal training, rides, pet care, and so on.
-Goods can be as varied as well, anywhere from a cord of wood, garden perennial plants, or a litter of kittens!
+Members offer many services and goods through the time bank, and updates appear on the website daily.
+Some of the services may include: sewing, cooking, weeding, planting, mulching, painting, grass cutting, kid sitting, yoga instruction, personal training, rides, pet care, and so on.
+Goods can be varied as well, from a cord of wood, garden perennial plants, or a litter of kittens!

-How Do I Know What I Am Able To Offer?
+How Do I Know What I Can Offer?

 It’s easy!
 What do you like to do?
-What are you good at?
-No matter what your gift, there is another time bank member that is excited to exchange their dollars for your talents.
+What are your talents?
+No matter what your gift, you can find another time bank member to exchange their time bank dollars for your talents.
 Do you like to paint?
 Garden?
 Maybe you are a great checkers player?
 Maybe you are great at listening?
 Sign up!
 There is a need for what you do!

-The Good Neighbors Time Bank is well on it way of exceeding over 400 members in its first three years, with an additional KenCrest goal of having over 80 of those members having an intellectual disability.
-We are aiming to create an enhanced community connection for all members.
+The Good Neighbors Time Bank hopes to reach 400 members in its first three years, with an additional KenCrest goal of having over 80 of those members with an intellectual disability.
+We aim to create an enhanced community connection for all members.